issoupewd/Arduino101/Modules101/Servo Motor/ Turning Servo by Time/README.md

 # Resources:
 For this project, you will need the Arduino IDE.
 - To download the Arduino IDE, please visit: [Arduino Software](https://www.arduino.cc/en/software).
-- You can also simulate this project on Tinkercad: [Simulation for Method 1](https://www.tinkercad.com/things/4EsiiTXe5un?sharecode=e2djGcr7WqUNm_jg6lTHo87L7Q5HARqpasPvCz9rZAI).
-[Simulation for Method 2](https://www.tinkercad.com/things/jzyJJOMMabm?sharecode=hQP9Dwr4jYykOzcM4SrxauqHNyAqdHuSzASViJAAkcw).
+- You can also simulate this project on Tinkercad: [Simulation for Method 1](https://www.tinkercad.com/things/4EsiiTXe5un?sharecode=e2djGcr7WqUNm_jg6lTHo87L7Q5HARqpasPvCz9rZAI) and [Simulation for Method 2](https://www.tinkercad.com/things/jzyJJOMMabm?sharecode=hQP9Dwr4jYykOzcM4SrxauqHNyAqdHuSzASViJAAkcw).

 # Components:
 - Arduino